 Learn how you can easily make the best cream cheese ball ever.
-This simple & delicious family favorite cheese ball recipe is made with cream cheese, mild or medium cheddar cheese, a ranch dressing mix packet, olives, onion, garlic, and is rolled in chopped pecan pieces.
+This simple and delicious family favorite cheese ball recipe is made with cream cheese, mild or medium cheddar cheese, ranch dressing mix, olives, onion, garlic, and is rolled in chopped pecan pieces.
 It’s sure to become your “go-to” cheeseball recipe (with a classic cheeseball recipe) for every holiday, Christmas, or gathering.

 About this particular cheeseball recipe:

-Luckily, my mom makes her famous, super yummy cheeseball, that has just the right blend of ranch, garlic, onion, and olives and it always leaves me craving for more.
+Luckily, my mom makes her famous, super yummy cheeseball, that has just the right blend of ranch, garlic, onion, and olives & it always leaves me craving for more.

 So, you have been forewarned…lol.

 Why does this recipe make 3 cheese balls?

 Long story short, my family is BIG on both sides and we are also “big” on not wasting leftover ingredients (this recipe uses up a whole can of olives and a whole ranch dressing mix packet).